tdilauro/Simplified-wiki/Deployment-Instructions.md

 source env/bin/activate
 ```

-# Outstanding problems
+# Outstanding questions

 ## Database for unit tests

-I need a transient database to use when running the unit test suite.
+I need a transient database to use when running the unit test suite in the development environment.
 This would be a database that I can destroy and re-create if something goes wrong during a test.

 1. I set up postgresql servers on the development machines and create/destroy databases as needed.
 2. Test database managed on the same terms as the dev/qa/production database.
 Instead of getting to a known state by dropping and recreating the database itself, I do it by dropping all the tables.